TX to Ae

 but the important point is that we do not need to know the supply voltage V, and we do not need to know the absolute values of R1 and R2, only their ratio.
 Indeed, we do not even need to use resistors R1 and R2, because what we really need is two voltage references V1 and V2, of known ratio; which we might, for example, obtain instead by using two electronically controlled voltage-sources in series.

-From the above, we may deduce that a bridge is a device which measures the ratio of two voltages, one being a voltage sample taken from across the device under test, the other being a voltage derived by sampling the current passing through the device under test.
-Put more formally: a bridge is a device which measures the ratio of a voltage analog and a current analog, an 'analog' being a quantity which is analogous to, i.e., proportional to, the quantity in which we are interested (the British spelling is "analogue"; but the American spelling is nowadays preferable in a technical context, and helps to avoid creating a world shortage of the letters u and e).
-By comparing two quantities which both vary in proportion to the power-supply voltage, we can make measurements which are independent of the power-supply voltage.
+From the above, we can deduce that a bridge is a device that measures the ratio of two voltages, one being a voltage sample taken from across the device under test, the other being a voltage derived by sampling the current passing through the device under test.
+Put more formally: a bridge is a device that measures the ratio of a voltage analog and a current analog, an 'analog' being a quantity that is analogous to, i.e., proportional to, the quantity in which we are interested (the British spelling is "analogue"; but the American spelling is nowadays preferable in a technical context, and helps to avoid creating a world shortage of the letters u and e).
+By comparing two quantities that both vary in proportion to the power-supply voltage, we can make measurements that are independent of the power-supply voltage.

 Because of their role in determining the ratio Rx/R0, the voltage splitting resistors R1 and R2, are known as the ratio arms of the bridge.
 Later on, when we generalise the bridge to AC, we will be able to use devices other than resistors in the voltage splitting network, but they will still be known as the ratio arms.
-The term "arm" hails from the 19th Century, and seems to have arisen in an ad hoc way for want of terminology to use while explaining bridges.
-It has since acquired a life of its own however; and nowadays (according to Langford-Smith [3]), an arm is defined as "a distinct set of elements, electrically isolated from all other conductors except at two points", i.e., an arm is a two-terminal network.
-On this basis, a bridge has six arms.
+The term "arm" hails from the 19th Century, and seems to have arisen in an ad hoc way for want of terminology to use while explaining bridges (arms are appendages that splay-out from a node).
+The term has since acquired a life of its own however; and nowadays (according to Langford-Smith [3]), an arm is defined as "a distinct set of elements, electrically isolated from all other conductors except at two points".
+Hence an arm is a two-terminal network, and the idea that it is one of a series-connected pair is perhaps less essential.
+On that basis, a bridge has six arms.

 In the diagram below, the positions of the meter and the battery in the bridge discussed earlier have been interchanged.